 NT Department of Health

 Darwin NT 0800

 Ph: (08) 8999 2400

-The aim of the campaign is to motivate men, women and children to regularly wash their hands with soap after going to the toilet, after changing babies' nappies and before touching food.
+The aim of the campaign was to motivate men, women and children to regularly wash their hands with soap after going to the toilet, after changing babies' nappies and before touching food.

-The resources were developed with the assistance of focus groups and in-depth interviews with Indigenous communities in the Top End and Central Australia, which determined the barriers and drivers to people routinely washing their hands with soap.
+The resources were developed with the assistance of focus groups and in-depth interviews with Aboriginal and Torres Strait Islander communities in the Top End and Central Australia, which determined the barriers and drivers to people routinely washing their hands with soap.

 Australian Indigenous HealthInfoNet abstract